Welcome to today's edition of the Rush 24-7 podcast.

 The boast appears in other promotions for the book as well.

-A Baltimore bookstore, Red Emma's, last week posted a similar claim that Ayers wrote Obama's memoir as part of an announcement for a book signing event at this bookstore coffee house, Red Emma's.
+A Baltimore bookstore, Red Emmas, last week posted a similar claim that Ayers wrote Obama's memoir as part of an announcement for a book signing event at this bookstore coffee house, Red Emmas.

-Well, that's a perfect name for a place a guy like Ayers to go.
+Well, that's a perfect name for a place, a guy like Ayers to go.

 The reprehensible former terrorist, it says here, twice before laid claim to Obama's book, once during a post-election interview and again during a speech two years ago.

-He added that Michelle Obama asked him to help Barack, because Obama had blown deadlines, struggling with delivering the manuscript.
+He added that Michelle Obama asked him to help Barack because Obama had blown deadlines struggling with delivering the manuscript.

-This is a made this huge betrayal.
+This is a huge betrayal.

 And it also would prove that Obama is lying about his relationship with Ayers, because if Ayers wrote his book, that means they go way back.

-And that means they're pretty tight for heirs to be able to get Obama's voice, they've got to know each other far better than Obama has ever admitted.
+For Ayers to be able to get Obama's voice, they've got to know each other far better than Obama has ever admitted.

-Hi, how are you?
+Ha, how are you?

-Ill Rushbaugh and the excellence in broadcasting that's where great to have you here, folks, on the day before Thanksgiving.
+Great to have you here, folks, on the day before Thanksgiving.

-And we're gonna start in Pittsburgh.
+And we're going to start in Pittsburgh.

 This is Lynn.